Back to a better future

 We should certainly do our best to avoid a return to the past, with its backbreaking child labor and tooth-breaking chaff-laden diet.
 This does not change the fact that some physical movement each day is extremely good for your health.
 The question is, can we as a society do anything about this, without installing video surveillance in the homes?

 Yes, we can, and we already do.
 In Japan, physical exercise in schools is quite a bit more frequent and more strenuous than in the US, and while children there are fatter than their parents were, they are still lagging greatly behind on the obesity wave.
 Here in Norway, it has become normal for schools to provide fruit for children to snack on as an alternative to bringing in chips and chocolate.
-As long as the child does not already have a chronic disease, school is ideally positioned to boost public health.
+As long as the child does not already have a chronic disease, the school is ideally positioned to boost public health.
 It is already a prison to most of the kids, after all, so a little extra torture in the form of running a few laps won’t cause an armed uprising.

 For the most part, however, our lives are our own.
 In other words, it is up to you and me to learn from the past and the present, then use this knowledge to build a better future.
 This future should follow a middle way, I believe.
 Moderation in all things.
 Then again, there is a saying that “moderation is for monks”.
 Strangely enough, monks tend to live long and healthy lives, but the option still remains less than wildly popular.